dan-luk/sdc-adminui/README.md

 /usbkey/scripts/add_external_nic.sh 17950378-09d2-475d-9f21-67df4761a36a
 ```

-5) zlogin to adminui-test zone and check networks:
+5) zlogin toinstance and check networks:
 ```bash
 $ zlogin 17950378-09d2-475d-9f21-67df4761a36a
 ```